 4. Emergency line of credit

-If you get into a high-interest debt and become are diligent with paying on time, you’ll not only get the interest waved off, but also get interest-free time periods as a reward for good behavior.
+If you get into a high-interest debt and become diligent with paying on time, you’ll not only get the interest waved off, but also get interest-free time periods as a reward for good behavior.
 That makes the possibility of buying now, and paying later, far too addictive.
 Additionally, having a credit card can allow you to spread out a large purchase into multiple monthly payments.

 It’s also useful in the case of an emergency, especially medical or housing, potentially saving your life until you can afford to pay off the given credit.
 Additionally, hotels, motels, car or equipment rentals require you to leave a credit card number on top of cash, in case of damages they need to charge you for.